VIRiONT-network/VIRiONT_paper/README.md

 *note: if you're not confident with this option, it is posssible to set the **MI_cutoff** to 100 for getting only the major best-matching reference.*

+# Concerning the mutation research module

+Currently, this step is strictly optionnal in the analysis, because data , table are specificly adapted to our work, using specific amplicon design and custom references.
+Thus, we do not recommand using this sub-analysis even if dealing with HBV data, unless you are able to adapt table and mutation screening script to your experimental design.
+If you are interested in this feature, results should be published soon.

 # Quick using steps

 **Step 1 :** Get and install Anaconda herein if needed.